Two Year A-Level

 Our formal entry requirements are as follows.

-Students who have completed GCSEs or IGCSEs in the UK or overseas must have achieved a minimum of 5 grade C (including English and mathematics).
+Students who have completed GCSEs or IGCSEs in the UK or overseas must have achieved a minimum of 5 grade 4 (including English and mathematics).

-However, we regard each student as an individual and students, UK or international, without the exact 5 grade C or equivalent above qualifications are very welcome to apply to the College.
-For example, in recent years we have been pleased to enable talented art students to progress to A-Levels in art subjects despite their not having the exact 5 grade C or above qualifications.
+However, we regard each student as an individual and students, UK or international, without the minimum grade 4 or equivalent above qualifications are very welcome to apply to the College.
+For example, in recent years we have been pleased to enable talented art students to progress to A-Levels in art subjects despite their not having the exact 5 grade 4 or above qualifications.

-Students wishing to study A-level Further Mathematics must have a minimum of a grade A (8) for GCSE Mathematics, IGCSE Mathematics or equivalent.
+Students wishing to study A-level Further Mathematics must have a minimum of a grade 8 for GCSE Mathematics, IGCSE Mathematics or equivalent.

 Students study three A-Level subjects over two years.
 The two-year course starts each September and students do not sit AS-level* examinations at the end of their first year and sit their final A-Level examinations at the end of their two years of study.
 Students may choose from the whole range of A-Level subjects offered at Oxford Sixth Form College.
 Subject combinations can be recommended to help student to meet their university and career objectives.

-*Students studying A-Level Art, A-Level Photography, A-level Textiles will be entered for AS-Level at the end of their first year.
+*Students studying A-Level Art or A-Level Photography will be entered for AS-Level at the end of their first year.
 Further Mathematics students will sit A-Level Mathematics at the end of their first year.

 HOW STUDENTS BENEFIT FROM THE COURSE